When tackling roses bear the following in mind;

 Summer Dead Heading

-Cut these dead flowers off as soon as possible after flowering and the rose will then re-invigorate itself and re-shoot and re-flower, repeat this through summer and autumn and you will get up to 3 or 4 heavy flushes of flower from June to Hard Frosts on many of the varieties we supply and depending on the length and temperature of the summer.
+Cut these dead flowers off as soon as possible after flowering and the rose will then re-invigorate itself and re-shoot and re-flower, repeat this through summer and autumn and you will get up to 3 or 4 heavy flushes of flower from June until hard frosts on many of the varieties we supply and depending on the length and temperature of the summer.

-Most UK roses in March have long new shoots on them by this point, cutting them off in March will simply delay flowering for 4-6 weeks and lose you at least one flush of summer rose flowers.
+Most UK roses in March have long new shoots on them by this point, cutting them off in March will simply delay flowering and lose you at least one flush of summer rose flowers.

-So for all other roses in Midlands and South we strongly recommend Main Winter Pruning in November or December, For UK areas North of Midlands, we recommend Pruning in January to Early February.
+For all other roses we recommend pruning when conditions seem favourable (ie: when the snowdrops are flowering and the birds begin singing).
 In March for all areas, re-check the roses you have pruned for any further winter stem die-back, and if any is seen simply cut this off below the brown stem to healthy wood just above a leaf.

 Main Points of Winter Pruning